Skip to main content

 Capital Loss

-A loss incurred when a capital asset is sold for less than its purchase price.
-Capital losses offset capital gains and up to $3,000 of ordinary income per year, with unused losses carrying forward.
+When you sell an investment for less than you paid.
+Losses offset your gains—and up to $3,000 of ordinary income per year—with unused losses carrying forward.

 Frequently Asked Questions